GiacomoGiovannetti/Awaken-Mind/README.md

 - A simple footer
   ![Screenshot of the homepage]()

-The meditation pages as very similar with each other, they are based on the same components :
+The meditation pages are very similar with each other, since they are based on the same components :

 - Timer component : where all the states regarding the timer are held, with his jsx and styling.
 It also includes the buttons to start/stop/pause the timer and their related logic.
 - Soundtrack component : here are held the states related to the soundtracks as their jsx and styling.
-Inside of it we can find the audio manager component which handle the playing soundtrack and its volume.
+Inside of it we can find the audio manager component which handles the playing soundtrack and its volume.

 Differences between Custom and Guided Meditation pages :